 - Custom assembled guitar parts by our instructors: East Indian Rosewood back and sides, spruce top and Mahogany neck.

 - Guitar case

-- All your inlay supplies for your (personally) custom designed headstock inlay mother of pearl and/or abalone.
+- Inlay supplies for your custom designed inlay featuring mother of pearl and/or abalone

-$1000 (non-refundable BUT transferable) deposit is required immediately upon acceptance to hold your place,(this also purchases our wood and supplies prior to workshop).
+$1000 deposit is required upon acceptance to reserve your bench.
 The balance is due at workshop.
-Some make payments up to the actual workshop, which is fine as long as it is paid in full.
-Wayne wants to keep it affordable and we agree, so we keep it reasonable.
-We are paying 4 generations of Luthiers to be here, which is awesome in and of itself.
-If you pay by PayPal or Credit card, you will assume the fees, because of this, many pay with check.
+We will accept payments up to the actual workshop, if you request to pay by PayPal or Credit card, you will assume the fees, because of this, many pay with a check.

 About the Workshop: